saaadd7/CW2025/README.md

 ## Implemented but Not Working Properly
 The following features have been implemented but may have issues:

-1. **Victory Sound Effect**
-   - The victory sound effect is currently commented out in the code (`GameController.java`).
-   - Issues with the media player resource stream caused intermittent crashes on specific JDK versions, so the game proceeds to the victory state without the audio cue.

-2. **Victory Screen UI**
-   - A dedicated "You Win" graphical scene is not fully implemented.
-   - Currently, the system prints a victory message to the console and stops the game loop.

 ## Features Not Implemented
 The following features were planned but have not been implemented: